kokkos/kokkos-core-wiki/docs/source/usecases/Moving_from_EnableUVM_to_SharedSpace.md

 ## The alternative

 We introduced a new alias named [`SharedSpace`](SharedSpace) in Kokkos 4.0.
-This always points to memory that is accessible by every [`ExecutionSpace`](ExecutionSpaceConcept) and is migrated without user interaction to the acessing `ExecutioSpace` on demand.
+This always points to memory that is accessible by every [`ExecutionSpace`](ExecutionSpaceConcept) and is migrated without user interaction to the acessing `ExecutionSpace` on demand.
 After migration the memory is accessed locally.
 Using the alias e.g. in `Views` is expressive and thus easier to read.
 Furthermore, it is portable to every backend that can automatically migrate memory between `ExecutionSpaces`.
 Furthermore, we introduced the alias [`SharedHostPinnedSpace`](SharedHostPinnedSpace) which points to memory that is accessible by all enabled `ExecutionSpaces` but always resides in the memory of the host.